Best Android Antivirus 2023: Our TOP 5 Antivirus-Scanners

 Rounding out the list of what Bitdefender Total Security has to offer are anti-theft features, which include the ability to remotely locate, lock, or even wipe your device.

 Kaspersky Internet Security for Android

 Kaspersky Internet Security is available for Android either as part of a premium package or for free.
-If choosing the former, you'll be able to schedule automatic scans and take advantage of an app lock, which you can use to beef up the security of certain apps.
+If you choose the former, you'll be able to schedule automatic scans and take advantage of its "App Lock", which you can also use to beef up the security of certain apps.

 Kaspersky provides robust anti-theft measures for mobile devices.

 Anti-theft measures that allow you to remotely lock a stolen device, trigger an alarm, or restore factory settings are also provided.
 We found the selfie trap feature nifty since it makes it possible to secretly photograph those who stole your device.
 With "SIM Watch", you can automatically configure the device to lock if a new SIM card is inserted.

 The Android version of Avast Antivirus only adds to the desktop software's already impressive package of useful features: With "Photo Vault", you can encrypt pictures from your gallery or protect them with a PIN code, while "Wi-Fi Inspector" tells you if the network you're connected to is secure.